Sixpenny Cottage | Clapton-on-the-Hill near Bourton-on-the-Water, Cotswolds | Original Features and Woodburner

 Bedroom Five:

 As the only room on this floor, it is hidden away from the rest of the house.
-The double bed is under the beamed eaves and feels like the ultimate retreat at the end of the day.
+The king-size bed is under the beamed eaves and feels like the ultimate retreat at the end of the day.

 Outside